NamrahArfin/NamrahArfin/README.md

-# 💫 About Me:
+# 💫 About Me
-👋 Hey there!
-Welcome to my GitHub!<br>I'm Namrah Arfin, a B.Tech pre-final year student in Computer Science Engineering.
-I enjoy coding, problem-solving, and exploring new technologies.<br>
+I'm a B.Tech pre-final year student in Computer Science Engineering.
+I enjoy coding, problem-solving, and exploring new technologies.<br><br>

 🔧 I’m currently working on: Building projects in Web Development and Data Structures & Algorithms.<br>
 👯 I’m looking to collaborate on: Open-source projects, hackathons, and exciting tech innovations.<br>